chrislattman/blogging-project/docs/terminal-commands/README.md

 #### Sign and encrypt:

-- Do this if you want to send an encrypted message/file to someone, who can verify that you signed the message/file
+- Do this if you want to send an encrypted message/file to someone, who can verify that you signed it
 - As a sender, you need to import the recipient's public key; see [Key management](#key-management)
 - As a recipient, you need to import the sender's public key to verify their signature
 - Option 1: encrypt and sign a text file